malloc47/git-hq/readme.md

 	git hq remote add github git@github.com:username/{repo}.git
 	cd path/to/git/repo/
 	git hq init             # git-hq now knows about this repo
 	git hq attach github	# the remote added above is now associated
 	git hq push             # push to the repo above
 	git hq remote commit	# "bake in" the repos in git-hq into git's config file
+	git hq run status -suno # shows modified files in all repos in config file

 ## Features

 Sub commands, just as git uses, control what commands `git-hq` sends to git and how `git-hq` updates its config file with your repository information.
 Instead of executing `git-hq` directly as `./git-hq [subcommand]`, it is much easier to place the executable on your `$PATH` environment variable with `export PATH=$PATH:/dir/with/git-hq` (or your own shell's equivalent).
 Not only does this make `git-hq` easier to execute, but git itself will now recognize `git-hq` and allow you just type `git hq [subcommand]` instead.

+### Individual Repository

 `remote [add,attach,detach,commit]` controls the remotes in `git-hq`'s config file. `remote add {shortname} {repourl}` will add a new, remote (that is initially unattached to any specific repo). `remote attach {shortname}` will add the remote to the current repo (whatever repository you're in). `remote detach {shortname}` will remote a remove from the current repo (but it will still remain available to be attached to other repositories). `remote commit` will add the repositories to git's local config file for the current repo.